learn-co-students/module-2-code-challenge-round-1-nyc01-dtsc-ft-080320-code-chal-1599141903/readme.md

-# Module 2 Assessment
+# Module 2 Code Challenge

-Welcome to your Mod 2 Assessment.
+Welcome to your Mod 2 Code Challenge.
 You will be tested for your understanding of concepts and ability to solve problems that have been covered in class and in the curriculum.

-Use any libraries you want to solve the problems in the assessment.
+Use any libraries you want to solve the problems in the code challenge.

 _Read the instructions carefully_.
 You will be asked both to write code and respond to a few short answer questions.

 **Note on the short answer questions**: For the short answer questions please use your own words.
 The expectation is that you have not copied and pasted from an external source, even if you consult another source to help craft your response.
 While the short answer questions are not necessarily being assessed on grammatical correctness or sentence structure, you should do your best to communicate yourself clearly.

-The sections of the assessment are:
+The sections of the code challenge are:
 - Statistical Distributions
 - Statistical Tests
 - Bayesian Statistics